sib-swiss/kgsteward/doc/graphdb.md

 ## First step with GraphDb

-If you are new to GraphDB, install the Free version from Ontotext website then launch it.
+Install (the Free version of) GraphDB from (Ontotext website)[https://www.ontotext.com], then launch it.
-By default GraphDB UI becones avaliable on localhost:7200.
+By default the GraphDB user interface becomes available on http://localhost:7200

 ```{bash}
 cd <github-kgsteward-root>/example/example_1